 Robert White, et al. v.
 City of Santa Ana (G045757) (2012) – Fourth District, Division 3.
 Affirming the trial court’s grant of a special motion to strike (Anti-SLAPP) in favor of City of Santa Ana in class action litigation, involving allegations that the City of Santa Ana and City Manager failed to comply with notice provisions of Vehicle Code § 21455.5, regarding its municipal red light traffic camera program.

 Lindsay v.
-Kiernan (Ninth Circuit Case No. 09-55652) (2010) – Ninth Circuit Court of Appeals.
+Kiernan (09-55652) (2010) – Ninth Circuit Court of Appeals.
 Affirming entry of summary judgment on behalf of peace officer accused of excessive force through use of X26 taser, on grounds that force applied was objectively reasonable under the Fourth Amendment.

 McDonald v.
 Antelope Valley Community College District (S153964) (2008) – California Supreme Court.
 Analysis of equitable tolling doctrine in the context of a litigant’s pursuit and then abandonment of an internal grievance procedure with the Community College Chancellor’s Office, pursuant to the California Code of Regulations.

 Carrillo v.
 City of Baldwin Park (B199425) (2007) – Second District, Division 3.
 Palma notice issued by California Court of Appeal following successful filing of writ petition relative to trial court’s misapplication of peace officer use of force standards in the State of California; induced settlement in excessive force matter involving clerk of the Superior Court and traffic stop initiated by peace officers from City of Baldwin Park.